MarlinFirmware/MarlinDocumentation/_configuration/probes.md

 In general, on deltabots the probe should be connected to the unused Z-Min endstop pin (if there is one).
 On machines that use Z-min for an endstop, the Z-Max pin is recommended next, so this is set as the default alternative on most boards.

 - If the probe is connected to the Z-Min pin, enable `Z_MIN_PROBE_USES_Z_MIN_ENDSTOP_PIN`.
-- If the probe is connected to any other pin, enable `Z_MIN_PROBE_ENDSTOP` - deprecated for version 2.0.5.3 and later.
+- For Marlin 2.0.5.2 and earlier, if the probe is connected to any other pin, enable `Z_MIN_PROBE_ENDSTOP`.
-- If the probe is connected to any other pin, set `Z_MIN_PROBE_PIN` to its digital (DIO) pin number.
+- The probe-specific pin is defined with `Z_MIN_PROBE_PIN`.
+Most boards have a default, but it can be overriden in the configuration.

 ### 2. Probe Type